aiogram/aiogram/docs/dispatcher/webhook.rst

 Without reverse proxy (not recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case you want can't use reverse proxy, you can use aiohttp's ssl context.
+In case without using reverse proxy, you can use aiohttp's ssl context.

 Also this example contains usage with self-signed certificate.